dcminter/rs-define/README.md

   * Tidy up any TODO issues
   * ~~Match read-paths ignoring case (i.e. currently "LOTR" != "LotR")~~ (achieved by squashing to lower-case by default, added flag to optionally disable)
   * ~~Basic deletion capability~~
+  * Update the asciinema demo to include the delete capability

 ## Future features

   * Namespacing
     * My thinking here is that one might wish to distinguish between definitions in various context, so that for example `define bff --context social-media` might output 'Best Friends Forever' but `define bff --context development` might output 'Backend For Frontend' ... but that's very clunky and does it add enough value to be worth bothering?
 Something to ponder.
+    * Another thought is that if the invoked binary's renamed (or symlinked) to something other than "define" I could use that as the context name, then I could just do `social-media bff` instead of needing to add that argument
   * Allow for hosting of definitions on a remote server instead of, or as well as, in the local filesystem.
     * I'm torn between a custom protocol (which is more fun) and just using Redis or something similar that already exists.
   * Maybe fix up for Windows as well as Linux?